Questaal Home

 Note: the se file can store data in either eV or Ry units; lmfgws internally converts it to whatever units you select.

-replace quasiparticle levels read from se.ext by recalculating them with the same algorithm lmf uses.
-Also determines QSGW Fermi level.
+Replaces quasiparticle levels EQP read from se.ext by recalculating them internally with lmf, shifting the energy zero to EF.

 • eps val